-How To Make Irish Coddle
+How To Make an Irish Coddle Recipe

-This homemade Irish Coddle is made from my Mother's Recipe.
+This homemade Irish Coddle is made from my mother's recipe.

 These days the Dublin Coddle Recipe is varied.
 Some people add different vegetables or barley